Rolling-element bearing: Tapered roller

 Tapered roller bearings use conical rollers that run on conical races.
 Most roller bearings only take radial or axial loads, but tapered roller bearings support both radial and axial loads, and generally can carry higher loads than ball bearings due to greater contact area.
 Tapered roller bearings are used, for example, as the wheel bearings of most wheeled land vehicles.
 The downsides to this bearing is that due to manufacturing complexities, tapered roller bearings are usually more expensive than ball bearings; and additionally under heavy loads the tapered roller is like a wedge and bearing loads tend to try to eject the roller; the force from the collar which keeps the roller in the bearing adds to bearing friction compared to ball bearings.

 Needle roller

-Needle roller bearings use very long and thin cylinders.
+The needle roller bearing is a special type of roller bearing which uses long, thin cylindrical rollers resembling needles.
 Often the ends of the rollers taper to points, and these are used to keep the rollers captive, or they may be hemispherical and not captive but held by the shaft itself or a similar arrangement.
 Since the rollers are thin, the outside diameter of the bearing is only slightly larger than the hole in the middle.
 However, the small-diameter rollers must bend sharply where they contact the races, and thus the bearing fatigues relatively quickly.